STAMP-project/dspot/dspot-diff-test-selection/README.md

     -Damplifiers=NumberLiteralAmplifier -Diteration=2
 ```

-This command line use both maven plugins of `DSpot` and `dspot-diff-test-selection`.

-At the end, you should obtain something like:
+This results in on the standard output:

 ```text
 ======= REPORT =======